pfheatwole/thesis/source/introduction.rst

     horizontal component of the wind dictates the ground speed of the glider in a given direction, which determines what regions of the air the pilot can access, and what landing zones they can reach.

+* Why do pilots need to know the structure of the wind field?

   * A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve